tin2tin/Pallaidium/README.md

 Tip           |
 :------------- |
-If any Python modules are missing, use this add-on to manually install them:      |
+If any Python modules are missing, use this add-on to install them manually:      |
 https://github.com/amb/blender_pip      |

 ## Change Log
+* 20024-6-6: Add: Stable Audio Open, Frame:-1 will inherit duration.
 * 2024-6-1: IP Adapter(When using SDXL): Face (Image or folder), Style (image or folder) New image models: Mobius, OpenVision, Juggernaut X Hyper
 * 2024-4-29: Add: PixArt Sigma 2k, PixArt 1024 and RealViz V4
 * 2024-2-23: Add: Proteus Lightning and Dreamshaper XL Lightning